-As noted above under "- Capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis," we may need to raise additional equity capital.
-Any future issuance of equity securities may substantially dilute your ownership interest in our company.
+Any future issuance of equity securities may dilute your ownership interest in our company.
 In addition, the market price of our common stock could decline as a result of sales of a large number of shares or similar securities in the market or the perception that such sales could occur.

 We have \$389.5 million principal amount of 9% Convertible Junior Subordinated Debentures outstanding.
 The principal amount of the debentures is currently convertible, at the holder's option, at an initial conversion rate, which is subject to adjustment, of 74.0741 common shares per \$1,000 principal amount of debentures.
 This represents an initial conversion price of approximately \$13.50 per share.
-We have elected to defer the payment of approximately \$17.5 million of interest on these debentures that was scheduled to be paid on October 1, 2012.
-We expect to defer additional interest in the future.
+On April 1, 2013, we paid all interest that we had previously elected to defer on these debentures.
+We continue to have the right, and may elect, to defer interest payable under the debentures in the future.
 If a holder elects to convert its debentures, the interest that has been deferred on the debentures being converted is also converted into shares of our common stock.
 The conversion rate for such deferred interest is based on the average price that our shares traded at during a 5-day period immediately prior to the election to convert the associated debentures.
-We also have \$345 million principal amount of 5% Convertible Senior Notes outstanding.
-The Convertible Senior Notes are convertible, at the holder's option, at an initial conversion rate, which is subject to adjustment, of 74.4186 shares per \$1,000 principal amount at any time prior to the maturity date.
-This represents an initial conversion price of approximately \$13.44 per share.
-We do not have the right to defer interest on these Convertible Senior Notes.
+We may elect to pay cash for some or all of the shares issuable upon a conversion of the debentures.
+We also have \$345 million principal amount of 5% Convertible Senior Notes and \$500 million principal amount of 2% Convertible Senior Notes outstanding.
+The 5% Convertible Senior Notes are convertible, at the holder's option, at an initial conversion rate, which is subject to adjustment, of 74.4186 shares per \$1,000 principal amount at any time prior to the maturity date.
+This represents an initial conversion rate, which is subject to adjustment, of 143.8332 shares per \$1,000 principal amount at any time prior to the maturity date.
+This represents an initial conversion price of approximately \$6.95 per share.
+We do not have the right to defer interest on our Convertible Senior Notes.